Poland

 Employer risk Risk of employee claims in the event of non-compliance.

-Planned changes to the control of sick leave
+Changes to the control of sick leave

 A new feature is the extension of checks on the correct use of sick leave and on persons who have lost their sickness insurance entitlement.
 The checks will cover sick leave due to incapacity for work and sick leave due to the need to provide personal care.
 The inspector will be entitled to enter the place where the check is carried out and to identify the person being checked, solely for the purpose of establishing their identity.
 In addition, they will be able to request and obtain information from the person being inspected, their contribution payer or attending doctor, as well as access the data of the insured person and contribution payer collected by the Social Insurance Authority (ZUS) in their accounts, but only if this is justified by the purpose of the inspection.